olgatim/testnetlify/README.md

 ---
 ```

+*TODO: Add more content sections (events, job postings, etc.)*

 ## Testing

 You should always test your changes locally before creating a pull request.
-Once you do create a branch or a pull request, we use Netlify to create preview of the changes so that reviewers and yourself can easily review the changes.
+Once you do createi a branch or a pull request, we use Netlify to create previes of the changes so that reviewers and yourself can easily review the changes.

 ### Testing locally